Inherent nonlinearity of fluid motion and acoustic gravitational wave memory: Acoustic GW memory

-Owing to general covariance, the movement of a single test particle by GW can be nullified to first order in $h_{\mu\nu}^{TT}$ by a proper choice of coordinate system \cite{carroll} and permanent relative displacements of at least two test particles need to be measured to ascertain the impact of a GW, also see Appendix \ref{differences}.
+Owing to general covariance, the movement of a single test particle caused by a GW can be nullified to first order in $h_{\mu\nu}^{TT}$ by a proper choice of coordinate system \cite{carroll} and permanent relative displacements of at least two test particles need to be measured to ascertain the impact of a GW, also see Appendix \ref{differences}.
 This change of distance occurs due to a permanent change in the TT component of $h_{\mu\nu}$.
 When the oscillatory part of a GW with memory vanishes as $t\rightarrow\infty$, i.e., a freely falling test mass does not feel a gravitational acceleration due to GW, then the relative distance between two test particles ultimately settles to a permanent change due to the presence of a remaining nonoscillatory part of the signal.

-Distinct from GR, analogue gravity is inherently an ether theory because of the existence of the omnipresent lab frame.
-The observer in the laboratory has the Newtonian notions of distance and absolute time.
-In the context of our analogue GW, we therefore have no obvious choice of geodesic test particles at our disposal to determine the impact of a GW.
+{In our nonrelativistic laboratory setup}, the observer has the Newtonian notions of distance and absolute time.
+In the context of our acoustic GW analogue, we therefore have no obvious choice of geodesic test particles at our disposal to determine the impact of a GW.
 We therefore use as our primary tool {\em fiducial} particles (FPs).